 The nature of the Chinese language lends itself to proverbs and idioms.
 Just a few characters in Chinese can quickly convey a complex thought.
 Proverbs and sayings are a tasking study as their origins are difficult to trace.
 Some are ancient and have been recorded in ancient texts such as the Yi Jing and Dao De Jing.

-Many proverbs relate to specific people or places in Chinese history, we have chosen not to include these as they are hard for non-Chinese people to understand without a lot of historical context; instead we have chosen proverbs and sayings that give an insight into Chinese culture and traditions.
+Many proverbs relate to specific people or places in Chinese history, we have chosen to exclude these as they are hard for non-Chinese people to understand without considerable historical context; instead we have chosen proverbs and sayings that give an insight into Chinese culture and traditions.

 Translating Chinese proverbs into English is not an easy task.
 Sometimes there is no similar construct or meaning in English and so the translation can look contrived.
 If you can help improve our efforts please let us know.